AI Agents on monday.com

 • Check that the triggering event actually occurred

-• Verify the agent is active (not disabled)
+• Verify the agent is not paused

 • Review the Activity tab for attempted runs